World Autism Awareness Day 2020

 - Establishing routines to help separate the working day from personal time

 Ian Stuart, CEO, HSBC UK, said: "Neurodiversity is important to our business because it means we are bringing a spectrum of skills and talents to our thinking and decision-making, helping us to innovate, problem solve and ultimately serve our customers better."

 Mr Stuart is Global Executive Sponsor of HSBC's Ability Employee Network, which includes employee resource groups dedicated to supporting people affected by disability and mental health challenges.

 HSBC's backing for World Autism Awareness Day reflects its aspiration to create a working culture where everyone can fulfil their potential and thrive.

-Read more about HSBC's commitment to diversity and inclusion.
+Read more about HSBC's commitment to inclusion.

 If you have a different way of seeing the world, we are interested in hearing from you.